Pretty Links Developer Tools Add-on Overview

 Webhooks

-Each integration you create requires a webhook URL for Pretty Link to communicate with a third-party platform or plugin.
+Each integration you create requires a webhook URL for Pretty Links to communicate with a third-party platform or plugin.
 The list of webhook URLs for all your integrations is under the Webhooks menu.

 To add webhook URL for any new integration, follow these steps:

-1. Navigate to Dashboard > Pretty Link > Developer > Webhooks.
+1. Navigate to Dashboard > Pretty Links > Developer > Webhooks.

 2. Click on the +” icon.